-The Registration will take place in two rooms this year.
-You will start in Lecture Room 4 (for photographs, drawing equipment, databooks) and finish in the Drawing and Project Office (DPO) where you will be asked to enter your registration details on a computer terminal and to complete an 'Application for Access to the Teaching Equipment' form.
+- Drawing and Project Office (DPO) where you will be asked to enter your registration details on a computer terminal and to complete an 'Application for Access to the Teaching Equipment' form.
 You will need your CRSid and Raven password.
 NB you will be unable to log on to the CUED Teaching System until about a day after you have registered.
-(MIT students should already have registered as part of their Orientation on Thursday 29 September 2016).
 You should note the guidance about the Department's computer system.

-Notify staff if you are not a first year student, telling them whether you are an incomer or an exchange student.
+If you are not a first year student please notify the staff in charge, telling them whether you are an incomer or an exchange student.

 Your CUED record card and photograph will be held in the Teaching Office and details (eg courses taken, exam results etc) will be added as you progress through the course.
 The image will be used for Departmental records and identification.
 See related information about access and ID cards.

 All first year students must attend these lectures.
-Incomers into other years are more than welcome.
+Incomers into other years are also very welcome.